MicrosoftDocs/query-docs/query-languages/dax/nextday-function-dax.md

 ## Remarks

-- This function returns all dates from the next day to the last date in the input parameter.
+- This function returns all dates in the next day, based on last date in the input parameter.
 For example, if the last date in the **dates** argument refers to June 10, 2009; then this function returns all dates equal to June 11, 2009.

 - The **dates** argument can be any of the following:
   - A reference to a date/time column.